barriosjorge/gmt_docs/src/introduction.rst

   table to apply error mapping correction in a motion control system).

   The GMT SWC is composed of a large number of Subsystems and several thousand Component instances.
-Some of Components are identical, such as the 6 positioners of the seven M2 segments.
+Some Components are identical, such as the 6 positioners of the seven M2 segments.
 The behavior of the Controller of each positioner is the same and is implemented as a class, which is a specialization of BaseController.
 However, the configuration properties of each segment position Controller are different for each instance.
 As a result, the configuration service has to be able to manage efficiently a large number of configuration properties.
 As a general rule, there will be at least a default configuration for each component instance.
 It would be possible to create new configuration snapshots on-the-fly once a property is changed interactively.

   Each Subsystem is required to implement a Configuration Adapter, which is a specialization of the BaseConfigurationAdapter.
 The Configuration Adaptor